Born and raised in the Philippines and now living in Sydney, I am proud of my heritage and love to write about Filipino culture.

 Christmas is the season of gift giving.
 In keeping with the tradition of giving, Filipinos have their own version of exchanging gifts called "Monito Monita."
-This is usually done among groups of friends, classmates, or office mates.
+Like Secret Santa, this is usually done among groups of friends, classmates, or officemates.

-Most group choose a theme each week such as:
+Most groups choose a theme each week, such as:

 - something soft

 - something round

 - something pink